We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Test the temperature of the oil frequently, to prevent it from getting too hot.
 When the oil is warm, remove the jar from the water and gently massage the oil into the scalp.

 The oil can be left overnight and shampooed out in the morning.
 This may help to reduce dandruff and dry, flaky skin on the scalp.

 To heal and soften rough, dry skin, mix equal amounts of avocado and olive oils, and apply the mixture to the skin once or twice a day.

 To give the mixture a scent, try one or two drops of an essential oil, such as lavender.

 Research suggests that avocado oil can help to prevent several health issues, including diabetes and high cholesterol.
-A study from 2014 found avocado oil to have as many healthful benefits as olive oil.
+A

 Side effects of avocado oil are rare, but it is possible to be allergic or avocados or their oil.